jessia-john/MarvelTasks-/Task21.md

 - This provide “correct answers” so the model can learn (manual labeling or use existing labels).

 5. Data reduction & cleansing
      - Earlier it was mentioned more the data the better but sometimes their will be irrelevant, redundant features that need not be present and it is best to remove such data.
+The technical term for this is Feature Scaling.
      - Cleaning: Cleaning means refining our data and filling missing values with known/constant or blank values.

 6. Data wrangling & normalization